MultiAgentLearning/playground/CONTRIBUTING.md

 # Contributor Guide

-There are plenty of ways to give something back to the open source community.
-Following you find a couple of them for MultiAgentLearning and no matter which you choose, we appreciate every help.
+We are excited to have your help building Pommerman.
+There are many ways to contribute to Pommerman.
+You can contribute code, write documentation and tutorials, or answer questions in our Discord community.
+Below is a general overview of contributing.
+We really look forward to your help!

+## Code of Conduct

+We strive to foster an open community.
+Please read our [Code of Conduct](https://github.com/MultiAgentLearning/playground/blob/master/CODE_OF_CONDUCT.md).

 ## How to contribute

 Below is a list of different ways for you to contribute.

 * Bugfixes
-* New feature develop
+* New features
 * Documentation
 * Design
 * Tutorials

-This list isn't restrictive.
-If you have a big idea that isn't in the above list come talk to use in [Discord](https://discord.gg/wjVJEDc).
+This list isn't complete.
+We very much welcome other ideas.
+Please come talk to us in our [Discord](https://discord.gg/wjVJEDc) chat.

 Here's a list that we see as priorities from the community: